animeshtrivedi/storage-systems-wiki-reading-list/README.md

   * Everything you always wanted to know about multicore graph processing but were afraid to ask, https://www.usenix.org/conference/atc17/technical-sessions/presentation/malicevic (https://github.com/jmalicevic/EverythingGraph)

-### Performance, Efficiency, Scalability (mostly with OS/APIs)
+## 13. Performance, Efficiency, Scalability
   * I/O Passthru: Upstreaming a flexible and efficient I/O Path in Linux, https://www.usenix.org/system/files/fast24-joshi.pdf
-  * Diego Didona, Jonas Pfefferle, Nikolas Ioannou, Bernard Metzler, and Animesh Trivedi.
-2022.
-Understanding modern storage APIs: a systematic study of libaio, SPDK, and io_uring.
+  * Understanding modern storage APIs: a systematic study of libaio, SPDK, and io_uring.
 In Proceedings of the 15th ACM International Conference on Systems and Storage (SYSTOR '22).
 Association for Computing Machinery, New York, NY, USA, 120–127. https://doi.org/10.1145/3534056.3534945
-  * Gabriel Haas and Viktor Leis.
-2023.
-What Modern NVMe Storage Can Do, and How to Exploit it: High-Performance I/O for High-Performance Storage Engines.
+  * What Modern NVMe Storage Can Do, and How to Exploit it: High-Performance I/O for High-Performance Storage Engines.
 Proc.
 VLDB Endow.
 16, 9 (May 2023), 2090–2102. https://doi.org/10.14778/3598581.3598584
-  * Zebin Ren and Animesh Trivedi.
-2023.
-Performance Characterization of Modern Storage Stacks: POSIX I/O, libaio, SPDK, and io_uring.
+  * Performance Characterization of Modern Storage Stacks: POSIX I/O, libaio, SPDK, and io_uring.
 In Proceedings of the 3rd Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS '23).
 Association for Computing Machinery, New York, NY, USA, 35–45. https://doi.org/10.1145/3578353.3589545

-### Persistent Memories / disaggregation / CXL
-  * BonsaiKV: Towards Fast, Scalable, and Persistent Key-Value Stores with Tiered, Heterogeneous Memory System.
-Proc.
-VLDB Endow.
-17, 4 (December 2023), 726–739. https://doi.org/10.14778/3636218.3636228
-  * FluidKV: Seamlessly Bridging the Gap between Indexing Performance and Memory-Footprint on Ultra-Fast Storage.
-Proc.
-VLDB Endow.
-17, 6 (February 2024), 1377–1390. https://doi.org/10.14778/3648160.3648177
-  * CXL and the Return of Scale-Up Database Engines.
-Proc.
-VLDB Endow.
-17, 10 (June 2024), 2568–2575. https://doi.org/10.14778/3675034.3675047
-  * Anchor: A Library for Building Secure Persistent Memory Systems.
-Proc.
-ACM Manag.
-Data 1, 4, Article 231 (December 2023), 31 pages. https://doi.org/10.1145/3626718.
-  * Scalable Distributed Inverted List Indexes in Disaggregated Memory.
-Proc.
-ACM Manag.
-Data 2, 3, Article 171 (June 2024), 27 pages. https://doi.org/10.1145/3654974
-  * Persistent Memory Research in the Post-Optane Era.
-In Proceedings of the 1st Workshop on Disruptive Memory Systems (DIMES '23).
-Association for Computing Machinery, New York, NY, USA, 23–30. https://doi.org/10.1145/3609308.3625268
-  * TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory.
-In Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 3 (ASPLOS 2023).
-Association for Computing Machinery, New York, NY, USA, 742–755. https://doi.org/10.1145/3582016.3582063
-  * Pond: CXL-Based Memory Pooling Systems for Cloud Platforms.
-In Proceedings of the 28th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 2 (ASPLOS 2023).
-Association for Computing Machinery, New York, NY, USA, 574–587. https://doi.org/10.1145/3575693.3578835
-  * Cache in Hand: Expander-Driven CXL Prefetcher for Next Generation CXL-SSD.
-In Proceedings of the 15th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage '23).
-Association for Computing Machinery, New York, NY, USA, 24–30. https://doi.org/10.1145/3599691.3603406
-  * Hello bytes, bye blocks: PCIe storage meets compute express link for memory expansion (CXL-SSD).
-In Proceedings of the 14th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage '22).
-Association for Computing Machinery, New York, NY, USA, 45–51. https://doi.org/10.1145/3538643.3539745
-  * Jianguo Wang and Qizhen Zhang.
-2023.
-Disaggregated Database Systems.
-In Companion of the 2023 International Conference on Management of Data (SIGMOD '23).
-Association for Computing Machinery, New York, NY, USA, 37–44. https://doi.org/10.1145/3555041.3589403
-  * Hasan Al Maruf and Mosharaf Chowdhury.
-2023.
-Memory Disaggregation: Advances and Open Challenges.
-SIGOPS Oper.
-Syst.
-Rev. 57, 1 (June 2023), 29–37. https://doi.org/10.1145/3606557.3606562
-  * Marcos K. Aguilera, Emmanuel Amaro, Nadav Amit, Erika Hunhoff, Anil Yelam, and Gerd Zellweger.
-2023.
-Memory disaggregation: why now and what are the challenges.
-SIGOPS Oper.
-Syst.
-Rev. 57, 1 (June 2023), 38–46. https://doi.org/10.1145/3606557.3606563
-  * Direct Access, High-Performance Memory Disaggregation with DirectCXL, https://www.usenix.org/conference/atc22/presentation/gouk
-  * FlatFS: Flatten Hierarchical File System Namespace on Non-volatile Memories, https://www.usenix.org/conference/atc22/presentation/cai
-  * Poseidon: Safe, Fast and Scalable Persistent Memory Allocator (Middleware, 2020), https://dl.acm.org/doi/10.1145/3423211.3425671
-  * Persistent State Machines for Recoverable In-memory Storage Systems with NVRam,  https://www.usenix.org/conference/osdi20/presentation/zhang-wen
-  * Wenda Tang, Ying Han, Tianxiang Ai, Guanghui Li, Bin Yu, Xin Yang.
-2024.
-Yggdrasil: Reducing Network I/O Tax with (CXL-Based) Distributed Shared Memory.
-In Proceedings of the 53rd International Conference on Parallel Processing. https://dl.acm.org/doi/10.1145/3673038.3673138
-  * Qizhen Zhang, Philip A. Bernstein, Badrish Chandramouli, Jiasheng Hu, Yiming Zheng.
-2024.
-DDS: DPU-optimized Disaggregated Storage.
-PVLDB, 17(11). https://www.vldb.org/pvldb/vol17/p3304-zhang.pdf
-  * Minseon Ahn, Willhalm Thomas, Norman May, Donghun Lee, Suprasad Mutalik Desai, Daniel Booss, Jungmin Kim, Navneet Singh, Daniel Ritter, Oliver Rebholz.
-2024.
-An Examination of CXL Memory Use Cases for In-Memory Database Management Systems using SAP HANA.
-PVLDB, 17(12). https://www.vldb.org/pvldb/vol17/p3827-ahn.pdf

-### Networked/distributed Flash/NVMoF/Storage Disaggregation
-  * DDS: DPU-Optimized Disaggregated Storage.
-Proc.
-VLDB Endow.
-17, 11 (July 2024), 3304–3317. https://doi.org/10.14778/3681954.3682002
-  * Understanding the Performance Implications of the Design Principles in Storage-Disaggregated Databases.
-Proc.
-ACM Manag.
-Data 2, 3, Article 180 (June 2024), 26 pages. https://doi.org/10.1145/3654983
-  * CaaS-LSM: Compaction-as-a-Service for LSM-based Key-Value Stores in Storage Disaggregated Infrastructure.
-Proc.
-ACM Manag.
-Data 2, 3, Article 124 (June 2024), 28 pages. https://doi.org/10.1145/3654927
-  * RackBlox: A Software-Defined Rack-Scale Storage System with Network-Storage Co-Design, https://dl.acm.org/doi/10.1145/3600006.3613170
-  * Impact of Commodity Networks on Storage Disaggregation with NVMe-oF (2021) https://par.nsf.gov/servlets/purl/10299229 (https://dl.acm.org/doi/10.1007/978-3-030-71058-3_3)
-  * NVMe-oAF: Towards Adaptive NVMe-oF for IO-Intensive Workloads on HPC Cloud.
-In Proceedings of the 31st International Symposium on High-Performance Parallel and Distributed Computing (HPDC '22).
-Association for Computing Machinery, New York, NY, USA, 56–70. https://doi.org/10.1145/3502181.3531476
-  * Performance Characterization of NVMe-over-Fabrics Storage Disaggregation.
-ACM Trans.
-Storage 14, 4, Article 31 (November 2018), 18 pages. https://doi.org/10.1145/3239563

-### Distributed/Cloud/Operating systems
   * Reducing Minor Page Fault Overheads through Enhanced Page Walker, https://dl.acm.org/doi/full/10.1145/3547142
-  * BlockFlex: Enabling Storage Harvesting with Software-Defined Flash in Modern Cloud Platforms, https://my-henrys.github.io/papers/blockflex-osdi2022.pdf
+  * BlockFlex: Enabling Storage Harvesting with Software-Defined Flash in Modern Cloud Platforms, https://www.usenix.org/conference/osdi22/presentation/reidys

-### NVM storage and Energy consumption
+## 14. NVM storage and Energy consumption
   * Energy Implications of IO Interface Design Choices.
 In Proceedings of the 15th ACM Workshop on Hot Topics in Storage and File Systems (HotStorage '23).
 Association for Computing Machinery, New York, NY, USA, 58–64. https://doi.org/10.1145/3599691.3603411
   * When poll is more energy efficient than interrupt.
 In Proceedings of the 14th ACM Workshop on Hot Topics in Storage and File Systems, HotStorage ’22, page 59–64, New York, NY, USA, 2022.
 Association for Computing Machinery.  https://www.hotstorage.org/2022/slides/hotstorage22-paper44-presentation_slides.pdf
   * Ultra‐low latency ssds’ impact on overall energy efficiency.
 In Proceedings of the 12th USENIX Conference on Hot Topics in Storage and File Systems, HotStorage’20, USA, 2020.
 USENIX Association. https://www.usenix.org/system/files/hotstorage20-paper61-slides-harris.pdf